The Secret Lovers (novel): Recurring characters

 In most of McCarry's novels, both those about Christopher and those about his cousins the Hubbards, there are characters who turn up in more than one of the books.
 In The Secret Lovers we have Paul Christopher, who had been in two earlier books, and the first appearance of his wife, Cathy, as well as David Patchen, a Harvard roommate, fellow soldier in World War II, and colleague in their intelligence agency.
 Both of them will figure prominently in later books.
 Barney Wolkowicz, who will have important roles in Christopher's future, is chief of the Berlin station here.
-And Otto Rothschild, a major character in this book, is mentioned briefly in The Last Supper, written six years later.
+Otto Rothschild, a major character in this book, is mentioned briefly in The Last Supper, written six years later.
 His wife, Maria, also important in The Secret Lovers, reappears in Second Sight, published in 1991, as does Otto.
-Horst Bülow, the hapless German agent whose murder in the first pages of this book sets the plot in motion, also makes more than one brief appearances in The Last Supper.
+Horst Bülow, the hapless German agent whose murder in the first pages of this book sets the plot in motion, also makes more than one brief appearance in The Last Supper.